Sharp bounds for the intersection of nodal lines with certain curves: Introduction

 Let $Y$ be a hyperbolic surface (a Riemannian surface with constant curvature $-1$) and let $\triangle$ be the Laplace-Beltrami operator on $Y$.
 Let $\phi \in L^2(Y)$ be a real valued eigenfunction for $\triangle$ with eigenvalue $-(1/4+\tau^2)$, that is

 Let $N(\phi)$ denote the zero set of $\phi$ on $Y$.
-Note that, since $Y$ is an analytic manifold, $\phi$ is an analytic function, which implies that $N(\phi)$ is a union of analytic curves on $Y$.
+Since $Y$ is an analytic manifold and $\phi$ is an analytic function, $N(\phi)$ is a union of analytic curves on $Y$.
 Therefore, for an analytic segment $\gamma$ of finite length, either $\phi$ vanishes on $\gamma$ or $\gamma \cap N(\phi)$ consists of a finite number of points.

-It has been shown in several ways that $N(\phi)$ shares common properties with the zero set of a polynomial of degree $\tau$ for large $\tau>0$ (see \cite{zeld}, \cite{sa}, and \cite{df}).
+It has been shown in several ways that $N(\phi)$ shares common properties with the zero set of a polynomial of degree $\tau$ for large $\tau>0$ (see \cite{df}, \cite{sa}, and \cite{zeld}).
 Accordingly we expect that